mcglincy/dungeondraw-foundry-vtt/README.md

 ## Tools

+- Generate a Dungeon - Let Dungeon Draw make the map for you!
 - Add rectangle - Draw a rectangular room or corridor.
 - Remove rectangle - Remove rooms/corridors, or remove inner chunks of rooms.
 - Add polygon - Draw a polygon; works like Foundry's polygon Drawing tool.